Deep Gaussian Processes for Functional Maps: Introduction

-For evaluation, we assess \ours on three numerical simulation datasets and three real-world applications. \ours nearly always achieves the best prediction accuracy in terms of normalized root mean square error (NRMSE).
-More importantly, it outperforms alternative methods in test log-likelihood scores, demonstrating substantially better uncertainty calibration than Bayesian version of neural operators trained with popular methods such as Stochastic Gradient Langevin Dynamics and Monte Carlo dropout.
-Visualizations of prediction examples further confirm that \ours produces reliable and well-calibrated uncertainty estimates.
+We evaluate \ours on three synthetic benchmarks and three real-world applications. \ours consistently achieves strong predictive performance in terms of normalized root mean square error (NRMSE) and, more importantly, significantly outperforms alternative methods in test log-likelihood.
+These results demonstrate substantially improved uncertainty calibration compared to Bayesian variants of neural operators trained using popular approaches such as stochastic gradient Langevin dynamics and Monte Carlo dropout.
+Qualitative visualizations further confirm that \ours produces reliable and well-calibrated uncertainty estimates.